microsoft/dstoolkit-mlopsv2-with-azure-ml/README.md

 ## Let's Get Started! 🚀

-Explore the provided examples, experiment with the MLOps reference architecture, and adapt it to your specific needs and requirements.
+Feel free to explore the provided examples, experiment with the MLOps reference architecture, and adapt it to your specific needs and requirements.